Bathroom Vanities: Merging Style and Storage

 Style #2: Open Bottom-Shelf

-While floating vanities work well in smaller bathrooms they may not offer as much storage.
-In smaller bathrooms, big bulky furniture tends to make it feel overcrowded.
+While floating vanities work well in smaller bathrooms, they may not offer as much storage.
+In smaller bathrooms, big bulky furniture makes it feel overcrowded.

 Using a vanity with an open shelf at the bottom maintains an open, light style while also providing valuable towel storage or storage for larger items like baskets or scales.

 If you’re choosing a custom vanity, and you have extra room (even if it seems like a sliver of space) why not have a custom storage piece?
 Even if it’s 10” wide, IT’S STORAGE!
 This will give your bathroom a cohesive, custom look and offer a great deal more storage for toiletries and bathroom necessities.